XpuOS/xsched/README.md

 <img src="/docs/img/xsched-framework.png" alt="XSched framework" width="600" />

-XSched consists of four key components: XPU shim (XShim), XPU task preemption module (XPreempt, named as [`preempt`](preempt) in the code), XPU hardware adapter layer (XAL, named as `hal` in the code), and an [XScheduler](service/server).
-XShim, XPreempt, and XAL are three dynamically linked libraries that are preloaded into the application process, while XScheduler runs as a centric system service daemon.
+XSched consists of four key components: XPU shim (XShim), XPU task preemption module (XPreempt), XPU hardware adapter layer (XAL), and an XScheduler.
+XShim, XPreempt, and XAL are three dynamically linked libraries that are preloaded into each XPU application process, while XScheduler runs as a centric system service daemon.

 - **XShim:** named as `shim` in the code, intercepts XPU driver API calls and redirects commands to the XQueue ①, allowing applications to run on XSched without modifications (transparency).
 - **[XPreempt](preempt):** named as `preempt` in the code, implements XQueue interfaces based on the multi-level hardware model ②.
 Contains an [agent](preempt/src/sched/agent.cpp) that watches the state of XQueue (e.g., ready or idle) and generates scheduling events to notify the XScheduler via IPC ③.
 Also responsible for applying the scheduling operations (e.g., suspend or resume an XQueue) received from the XScheduler ⑤.